-So first we need to download Process Explorer and run the application as administrator.
+So first, we need to download Process Explorer and run the application as administrator.

 You have to look for other third-party application references.
-The most common ones I have come across are Team Viewer handles preventing the application from closing, Multi Monitor utilities etc. If it’s Team Viewer handle, you can see the location where Team Viewer is installed and a dll referring to Team Viewer.
-If you are not sure, you can just right-click on the reference and close the handle and see if the .exe disappears from the list.
+The most common ones I have come across are TeamViewer handles preventing the application from closing, Multi-Monitor utilities, etc. If it’s Team Viewer handles, you can see the location where Team Viewer is installed and a DLL referring to Team Viewer.
+If unsure, you can just right-click on the reference, close the handle, and see if the .exe disappears from the list.
 If it does, then you have found the culprit.
-If not then keep looking because in some cases there will be a lot of references.
+If not, then keep looking because, in some cases, there will be a lot of references.